jxwleong/altera-de1-processor/README.md

 #### <a name="subtraction"></a> subtraction
-The last method is to used the repeated subtractionraction method.
+The last method is to used the repeated subtraction method.
 The working princple is subtract the smaller number from the greater.
 Repeat the process until the remainders are equal, which is the GCD of the given numbers [10].
 For example,

 ```
 Find the GCD for 20 and 5.